mahoney1/test/test2.md

 | :---------------------- | :-----------------------
 | Error: No valid responses from any peers  | see below
 | Error: Error: Endpoint read failed |  This is likely to be a connection (.json) config issue -  it needs to be configured for TLS (or non-TLS) communications depending in your setup
 | Error: Error: Error trying to ping.
 Error: Composer runtime (0.16.1) is not compatible with client (0.16.0) | You have a mismatch of versions.
 This could occur using Composer REST server, APIs, App Generator or CLI.
-Suggest to uninstall the relevant modules eg `composer uninstall -g composer-cli` (also `composer-rest-server`, `generator-hyperledger-composer`, `composer-playground` npm modules that you have installed - then `npm install -g` the same level - check [**release notes**](https://github.com/hyperledger/composer/releases/) for the current release level - ensure you do so as a non-root user.
+Suggest to uninstall the relevant modules eg `composer uninstall -g composer-cli` (also `composer-rest-server`, `generator-hyperledger-composer`, `composer-playground` npm modules that you have installed - then `npm install -g` the same level - check [**release notes**](https://github.com/hyperledger/composer/releases/) for the current release level - ensure you do so as a non-privileged user.

 #### :card_index: [back to base camp :camping: ](#top)